hholtmann/smcFanControl/Readme.md

 smcFanControl
 =============

-smcFanControl lets the user set the minimum speed of the build-in fans.
-So you can increase your minimum fan speed to make your Intel Mac run cooler.
-However in order not to damage your machines smcFanControl doesn't let you set a minimum speed to a value below Apple's defaults.
+smcFanControl lets the user set a minimum speed for built-in fans.
+It allows you to increase your minimum fan speed to make your Intel Mac run cooler.
+In order to not damage your machine, smcFanControl does not let you set a minimum speed to a value below Apple's defaults.

 ![My image](https://dl.dropbox.com/u/363242/screenshots/smc_screenshot.png)